 The concept of Android emulators is not new, considering they’ve been around for a while now.
-Despite smartphones getting cheaper, people still prefer to be able to run Android apps on their desktop devices.
-In this aspect, one name that has been prominent ever since the concept of Android emulation came into play is Bluestacks.
+Despite smartphones getting cheaper, people still like to run Android apps on their desktop devices, whether its for educational purposes, or just to play Android games on PC and emulators let you do that without using software like Virtualbox.
+In this aspect, one name that has been prominent ever since the concept of Android emulation came into play is Bluestacks (website).
 Bluestacks Player was the first and one of the best Android emulators.
 However, Bluestacks has now become a memory hogger, is no longer stable, and offers bare minimum features.
 If you’re someone who is looking for a replacement of Bluestacks, read on, as we bring to you our list of 7 best Bluestacks alternatives that you can try in 2021.

 Best Bluestacks Alternatives to Use in 2021

-While there are a lot of Android emulator options out there, we tried each one individually to determine which ones are the most stable and offer similar or better experience than Bluestacks.
+While there are a lot of Android emulators for PC out there, we tried each one individually to determine which ones are the most stable and offer similar or better experience than Bluestacks.
 You can check out our entire list by using the table of content below and click on it to move to specific emulators, if you want.

 1. Nox Player